RTEMS/rtems-docs/posix_users/message_passing.rst

 The mq_notify() function registers the calling process to be notified of message arrival at an empty message queue.
-Every message queue has the ability to notify one (and only one) process whenever the queue’s state changes from empty (0 messages) to nonempty.
+Every message queue has the ability to notify one (and only one) process whenever the queue's state changes from empty (0 messages) to nonempty.
 This means that the process does not have to block or constantly poll while it waits for a message.
 By calling mq_notify, a notification request is attached to a message